Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/REVELATION.md

 \v 18 I counsel thee to buy of me gold tried in the fire, that thou mayest be rich; and white raiment, that thou mayest be clothed, and that the shame of thy nakedness do not appear; and anoint thine eyes with eyesalve, that thou mayest see.

-\v 19 As many as I love, I rebuke and chasten: be zealous therefore, and repent.
+\v 19 As many as I love, I rebuke and chasten: be zealous therefore, and turn.

 \v 20 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.